lschierer/HP_Stuff/packages/greenwood/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Magical Contracts.md

   - There is some moral ambiguity here that the Church struggles with.
     - A contract signed by a proxy does not make the bound person morally culpable for the existence of the contract, the (sometimes incredibly strong) temptations it creates, or in some cases, even for the *situations* it creates.
-    - A contract can trigger consequences that _preasure_ but do not _force_ the nephil's Will.
+    - A contract can trigger consequences that _pressure_ but do not _force_ the nephil's Will.
     - The contract or contracts can create all sorts of conditions where the Contractee is making decisions with impaired freedom.
 They can even (and have been known to) create situations where the only known options are between formal participation with evil and immediate material participation with evil, neither of which are _actually_ acceptable.[^241126-1]

-The key here is that Originating Participatant (or their delegates) must _intend_ **to** contract, even if they do not fully understand the scope or significance of the penalties or terms.
+The key here is that Originating Participant (or their delegates) must _intend_ **to** contract, even if they do not fully understand the scope or significance of the penalties or terms.

 [^241126-1]: See the chart at <https://web.archive.org/web/20210616023912/https://archphila.org/HHS/pdf/CoopEvilChart.pdf>.